Reading time: 15 mins

 In this day and age, it’s easy to daydream about traveling.
 Because of social distancing and isolation, two important things are happening: folks are anxiously looking to travel in the not-too-distant future, and they’re looking to visit safe, hidden, and undiscovered or secluded vacation spots, preferably, a remote getaway.
 Latin America has a tremendous number of places that fit this description to a tee.
 And, we’ve been working hard to identify South American getaways where physical distancing and minimal crowds (if any) go hand in hand with the destination.

-This is our list of the Top 15 Best Remote Places to Visit in South America for 2022-2023, in no particular order.
+This is our list of the Top 15 Best Remote Places to Visit in South America, in no particular order.